leongkw/Projects/Telegram Bots/Password Manager Bot/README.txt

 4. Telegram

 Updates:
-- Shift from Google Sheets to Sqlite for databse
+- Shift from Google Sheets to Sqlite for database
 - Added a user log in verfication process
 - Added a log out function
 - Added a delete user function